 Polycarbonate panels are a versatile product often used as roofing or siding sheeting, specifically designed to withstand impacts and weathering.

-However, you can also use panels in various other applications, such as the construction of greenhouses, canopies, or carports.
+However, you can also use panels in various other applications, such as the construction of greenhouses, canopies, or carports, much like simple metal roofs.

 When choosing the right type of polycarbonate sheeting for your project, there are a few factors you’ll want to consider.

-First, you need to decide what kind of application you will use for the sheet.
+First, you must decide what application you will use for the sheet.

 You should also consider the climate where the project is located.